tstreets/ExpressProject_Starter/README.md

 The index.js is going to be our main file for our app.
 Create this file it the root directory of the project.

 ![Root Directory](/Images/Index_JS.png)

+### Install Dependencies
+For all express projects you'll need to install express and a template view engine.
+I'll be using pug as my view engine and consolidate js to configure my view engine.
+I'll also use path js to join strings together as a path name.
+When we install these modules, we'll also save them as dependencies so that they can be used on an actual server.
+1. Express
+2. Pug
+3. Consolidate
+4. Path

+`npm i express pug consolidate path --save`